Creative Cigar Box Guitar: Cheap 11-Step Instrument

 Body Cut-out

-Once you have your headstock cut and smoothed it’s time to work out exactly where your neck will fit through your cigar box body.
+Once you have your headstock cut and smoothed it’s time to work out exactly where your neck will fit through your cigar box guitar body.
 Measure the centre point of each side of your box and mark it with a pencil.
 Here’s where the cut off length of wood comes into play.
 Mark the centre part of one of your cut-off lengths and align with the mark on your box.
 Tracing around the wood will give you a good guide for where to cut.

 Any offcuts from the neck can be used to accurately measure the holes for the neck to pass through the body of the guitar.

 Make sure to cut within the lines.
 Don’t worry if the holes are too small to begin with – you can always enlarge your cuts with a file.
-The neck should fit snugly into the box and sit flush with the top edge.
+The cigar box guitar neck should fit snugly into the box and sit flush with the top edge.
 This design of guitar is only held together by friction and the tension of the strings, so care and precise cutting are important.

 Always be conservative with your cuts - it's easier to take away material than it is to add it.